eerii/hello-bevy/README.md

 ### features 🌿

-- uses bevy main and has curated plugin support
+- uses bevy 0.12 and has curated plugin support
 - ci that checks errors and lint
 - creates binaries for web, linux, mac and windows when adding a tag
 - deploy to itch